perriera/extras_dbo/docs/GITHUB_GIT.md

 	sudo systemctl start git-daemon
 	sudo systemctl stop git-daemon

+### Alternate Case
+> **Want to add more projects?** </br>
+>	Just like in the real github.com you need to create the project on the server first, (but the major difference here is that you do not specify the directory information).</br>

+		sh git
+		cd /srv/git
+		git init --bare (new project name).git
+		cd (new project name).git/hooks
+		cp post-update.sample post-update
+		exit
+		cd dev
+		git clone git@gitserver/(new project name).git

 ### Summary
 Now that you have an operational GitHub server running locally on your Ubuntu box (as a standard Ubuntu service) you no longer have to add additional directory information.
 Hence, it now acts a lot more like the actual GitHub.com server (complete with a host name of your choosing).